toopher/toopher-radius/README.md

 Configure your RADIUS-Compatible Gateway Device
 ----------------------------------------------------
 Follow vendor instructions for your RADIUS-Compatible VPN (or other gateway device) to connect it to the Toopher-RADIUS server.
 In addition to entering the IP address and shared secret for the Toopher-RADIUS server, the RADIUS timeout will typically need to be increased well above the default.
 This timeout should be set slightly higher than the `poll_timeout` setting configured in `toopher_radius_config.pm`, above.
 While the Toopher-RADIUS server will authenticate most requests within a few seconds, requests which require the user to respond to a prompt on their device will take considerably longer.

+If you have configured your Toopher-RADIUS server to run in **Toopher-Only** mode, you must additionally configure your VPN device to perform primary username/password authentication.
+Exact instructions will vary for different VPN vendors, but the goal is to create a custom Authentication Chain, where the VPN gateway only sends a request to the Toopher-RADIUS server after the username/password combination is determined valid.
+If capabilities allow, you can also configure the VPN to check that the user is a member of the ToopherUsers group before sending the request to Toopher-RADIUS.

 Add Toopher Protection to Individual Users
 ------------------------------------------